We take you and your customer’s privacy seriously

 8. Where does Limitless store your personal data?

-The data that Limitless collects from you will be stored on servers in the EU.
-The data that Limitless collects from you may be transferred to, and stored at, a destination outside the EU.
+The data that Limitless collects from you will be stored on servers in the UK and the EU.
+The data that Limitless collects from you may be transferred to, and stored at, a destination outside the UK and the EU.

-Whenever we transfer your personal data out of the EU, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK and/or the EU, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EU.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK and/or EU.”

 9. How does Limitless protect your information?